triplebeta/azure-otel-automation/README.md

 The goal of this setup is to demonstrate the capabilities and to provide a playground to tinker with it.
 It can help to learn how to use these concepts.
 Here you can find a [description of the components](docs/Components.md).

+NOTE: The sample code can also be used with Databricks.
+To connect Databricks to Log Analytics, check out this repository: [https://github.com/Azure-Samples/databricks-observability](https://github.com/Azure-Samples/databricks-observability)

 ![Solution overview](docs/SolutionOverview.png)

 ## Disclaimer